-- (e) A Universal Access and Service Fund will be sourced from Government contributions, industry levies and other grants or loans and shall be held in trust. - (f) NICTA shall implement accepted UAS Projects, including putting in place competitive processes and Project Agreements, administering compliance and directing the release of funds upon satisfactory completion. - (g) NICTA and the Minister shall report annually on the application of the Universal Access and Service Fund.
+- (e) A Universal Access and Service Fund will be sourced from Government contributions, industry levies and other grants or loans and shall be held in trust. - (f) NICTA shall implement accepted UAS Projects, including putting in place competitive processes and Project Agreements, administering compliance and directing the release of funds upon satisfactory completion. - (g) Each of the UAS Board, NICTA and the Minister shall report annually on the application of the Universal Access and Service Fund.